MarginaliaSearch/www.marginalia.nu/content/log/A_122_dead_websites/index.md

 ---

-As some of the work planned for Marginalia Search this year has been progressing a bit faster than anticipated, there was time to implement an unplanned change, which is to give the search engine a better idea of when servers are online, to avoid serving dead links and improve data quality.
+As some of the work planned for Marginalia Search this year has been progressing a bit faster than anticipated, there was time to implement an unplanned change:

+A system for detecting when servers are online,  to avoid serving dead links and improve data quality, and for detecting when websites have significant changes including ownership changes.

 This is a somewhat long post detailing this implementation in possibly too much details.
 # Table Of Contents